NanoComp/meep/doc/docs/FAQ.md

 ### Why are there strange peaks in my reflectance/transmittance spectrum when modeling planar or periodic structures?

 Modeling flat/planar structures typically requires a 1d cell and periodic structures a single unit cell in 2d/3d.
 You may be using a higher-dimensional cell with multiple periods (a supercell) which introduces unwanted additional modes due to band folding.
 For more details, see Section 4.6 ("Sources in Supercells") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).
-Note that a 1d cell must be along the $z$ direction with only the $E_x$ and $H_y$ field components permitted.
+Note that a 1d cell must be along the $z$ direction with only the E<sub>x</sub> and H<sub>y</sub> field components permitted.

 Usage
 -----

 ### Is there a Python interface?

 Yes.
-An official Python interface was released in January 2018 with version 1.4.
-An unofficial [Python interface](https://github.com/FilipDominec/python-meep-utils), which is not compatible with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University.
+An official Python interface was released in January 2018 with Version 1.4.
+An unofficial [Python interface](https://www.fzu.cz/~dominecf/meep/), which is not compatible with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University, and maintained by [Filip Dominec](https://github.com/FilipDominec/python-meep-utils).
 Unfortunately, this interface has several shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
 The official interface addresses all these issues.

 ### What are the different ways to define the material geometry?

-There are currently three ways to define the material geometry: (1) the [`GeometricObject`](Python_User_Interface/#geometricobject) (Python) or [`geometric-object`](Scheme_User_Interface/#geometric-object) (Scheme) class used to specify a collection of shapes including prisms, spheres, cylinders, cones, blocks, and ellipsoids, (2) `material_function` (Python) or `material-function` (Scheme) used to define an arbitrary function, or (3) importing the scalar, real-valued, frequency-independent permittivity from an HDF5 file via the `epsilon_input_file` (Python) or `epsilon-input-file` (Scheme) input parameter.
+There are currently three ways to define the material geometry: (1) the [`GeometricObject`](Python_User_Interface/#geometricobject) (Python) or [`geometric-object`](Scheme_User_Interface/#geometric-object) (Scheme) class used to specify a collection of predefined shapes including prisms, spheres, cylinders, cones, blocks, and ellipsoids, (2) `material_function` (Python) or `material-function` (Scheme) used to define an arbitrary function (i.e., for a given position in the computational cell, return the ε or μ at that point), or (3) importing the scalar, real-valued, frequency-independent permittivity from an HDF5 file via the `epsilon_input_file` (Python) or `epsilon-input-file` (Scheme) input parameter.
 Combinations of (1) and (2) are allowed but not (3).

 ### Is there a materials library?